-Students take fourteen core courses and four electives.
 The core courses are the following:

-'''
+· · · · · · · · · · · · · · · · · · ·

-Business Research Methods (Financial Econometrics) or
+FIN P665 Business Research Methods (Financial Econometrics) or

-FIN P665

-STAT P491

-Applied Probability and Statistics
+STAT P491 Applied Probability and Statistics

-FIN P667

-Time Series Econometrics
+FIN P667 Time Series Econometrics

-FIN P668

-Capital Markets
+FIN P668 Capital Markets

-FIN P669

-Financial Theory
+FIN P669 Financial Theory

-FIN P670

-Derivative Securities
+FIN P670 Derivative Securities

-FIN P671

-Fixed Income Securities
+FIN P671 Fixed Income Securities

-MATH P356
+MATH P356 Quantitative Methods

-Ouantitative Methods

-FIN P673

-Stochastic Calculus and Optimal Control in Finance
+FIN P673 Stochastic Calculus and Optimal Control in Finance

-FIN P674

-Introduction to Numerical Methods in Finance
+FIN P674 Introduction to Numerical Methods in Finance

-FIN P675

-Corporate Financial Management
+FIN P675 Corporate Financial Management

-FIN P676

-Advanced Financial Theory
+FIN P676 Advanced Financial Theory

-FIN P677

-Financial Asset Valuation
+FIN P677 Financial Asset Valuation

-FIN P678

-Applied Portfolio Management
+FIN P678 Applied Portfolio Management

-FIN P679

-Student Research Seminar
+FIN P679 Student Research Seminar

-'''
+ACC P640 Financial Statement Analysis

-The four electives are taken from the following list:
+The three electives are taken from the following list or other course with permission of the Programme Director:

-FIN P683 Financial Engineering and Treasury Management

-FIN P684 International Financial Management

-FIN P685 International Monetary Economics and Policy

-FIN P686 Real Estate Investment and Economics

-FIN P687 Strategic Finance
+MAPH P319 Simulation Modelling and Analysis MIS P613 Software and Numerical Applications FIN P683 Financial Engineering and Treasury Management FIN P684 International Financial Management FIN P685 International Monetary Economics and Policy FIN P686 Real Estate Investment and Economics FIN P687 Strategic Finance FIN P688 Advanced Specialist Course in Finance

 Applicants are expected to have at least a Second Class Honours degree, from an approved university or third level institution, in a field with a strong quantitative content.
 This includes areas such as finance, economics, mathematics, statistics, actuarial science, computer science, physics, and engineering.
 Applicants are also expected to achieve an acceptable score on the GMAT (Graduate Management Admissions Test) or the GRE (Graduate Record Examination).
-Details about these standardized tests and application forms can be obtained from the Programme Office of the Michael Smurfit Graduate School of Business.
-Besides prior academic preparation and the standardized test result, work experience is counted in the admissions process, especially if it is in the finance field or involves a significant computational experience.
+Details about these standardised tests and application forms can be obtained from the Programme Office of the Michael Smurfit Graduate School of Business.
+Besides prior academic preparation and the standardised test result, work experience is counted in the admissions process, especially if it is in the finance field or involves a significant computational experience.
 For some applicants a minimum acceptable score on the Test of English as a Foreign Language (TOEFL) may be required.
 A personal interview may be requested of an applicant if a clear decision cannot be made based on the other criteria.